A school for children of all backgrounds.

 Feb 2009 - Gathering Data For First School

 Feb 2009 - Rural Schools Part 1

-The policy of the government is hindered by a shortage of funds and consequently resources, this results in a continuing shortage of schools, facilities and teachers available for even basic education continues to remain, the result is inadequate facilities for the eligible number of children and youth.
-The library at the school is not adequate so AEP has paid for books and other resource materials for the school.
+The policy of the government is hindered by a shortage of funds and resources.
+This results in a continuing shortage of schools, facilities and teachers available for even basic education.
+The result is inadequate facilities for the eligible number of children and youth.
+AEP has provided donated school texts and other teaching supplies for the school.

 Apr 2014 - Computers for Grace International School

 Jun 2016 - Yoruba Society of CT Donates Funds for Laptops

 Dec 2017 - Book Drive For Graceland International School

 Jun 2018 - Stocking the Resource Library at Graceland International School